 - Preventing diarrhea caused by antibiotics.
 Taking probiotics products containing lactobacillus strains helps prevent diarrhea caused by antibiotics in adults and children.
 The most well-studied strain of lactobacillus seems to reduce the chance of diarrhea by about 60% to 70% when started within 2 days of beginning antibiotic treatment and continued for at least 3 days after finishing the antibiotics.

 - A condition associated with an increased risk for developing allergic reactions (atopic disease).
-Research shows that taking certain lactobacillus strains can prevent atopic disease, such as asthma, allergic rhinitis, and eczema, in infants with a family history of this condition.
+Research shows that taking certain lactobacillus strains can prevent the development of allergic reactions, such as asthma, runny nose, and eczema, in infants with a family history of this condition.
 However, not all strains seem to work.

 - Treating vaginal infections caused by bacteria (bacterial vaginosis).
 Researchers have found that lactobacillus suppositories and vaginal tablets may be effective in treating bacterial vaginosis.
 Researchers have also found that eating yogurt or using vaginal capsules containing lactobacillus can help prevent these infections from occurring again.

 - Preventing diarrhea due to cancer treatment (chemotherapy).
 A chemotherapy drug called 5-fluorouracil can cause severe diarrhea and other gastrointestinal (GI) side effects.
-There is some evidence that patients with cancer of the colon or rectum have less severe diarrhea, less stomach discomfort, shorter hospital care, and require fewer chemotherapy dose reductions due to GI side effects when they take lactobacillus.
+There is some evidence that patients with cancer of the colon or rectum have less severe diarrhea, less stomach discomfort, and shorter hospital care when they take lactobacillus.

 - Constipation.
 Taking lactobacillus probiotics for 4-8 weeks can reduce symptoms of constipation including stomach pain and discomfort, bloating, and incomplete bowel movements.
 It might also increase the number of bowel movements in some people.

 - Diarrhea.
-Giving lactobacillus to infants and children 1-36 months old when they are admitted to the hospital seems to reduce the risk developing diarrhea.
+Giving lactobacillus to infants and children 1-36 months old when they are admitted to the hospital seems to reduce the risk of developing diarrhea.
 Also, lactobacillus can reduce the risk of diarrhea from all causes in undernourished children.
-There is conflicting evidence about whether lactobacillus can shorten the duration of diarrhea in children.
+But most research shows that giving lactobacillus to children who already have diarrhea does not help them to get better faster.

 - Helicobacter pylori (H pylori) infection.
 Research shows that taking lactobacillus probiotics along with "triple therapy" that consists of the prescription drugs clarithromycin, amoxicillin, and a proton-pump inhibitor helps treat stomach ulcers caused by H. pylori.
 About 7-11 patients with H. pylori infections need to be treated with lactobacillus plus "triple therapy" for one additional patient to achieve remission compared to what would be achieved with "triple therapy" alone.
 But taking lactobacillus probiotics does not help treat the infection when taken alone, with only an antibiotic, with other "triple therapies," or with "quadruple therapy" that includes bismuth.

 - High cholesterol.
 Taking lactobacillus probiotics can lower total cholesterol by about 10 mg/dL and low-density lipoprotein (LDL or "bad") cholesterol by about 9 mg/dL in people with or without high cholesterol.
-The most well-studied strains of lactobacillus for this use are Lactobacillus plantarum, Lactobacillus reuteri, and Lactobacillus acidophilus.
-However, lactobacillus probiotics do not seem to improve high-density lipoprotein (HDL or "good") cholesterol or triglycerides.
+However, lactobacillus probiotics do not seem to improve high-density lipoprotein (HDL or "good") cholesterol or fats called triglycerides.

 - Colic in babies.
 Some research shows that giving lactobacillus to nursing infants reduces daily crying time.
 Some research suggests that lactobacillus is more effective at reducing crying time than using the drug simethicone.
 But one large study shows that lactobacillus does not reduce crying.
 It's possible that infants in the large study had more severe colic than those in the earlier research.